-- a.
-Before the beginning of the financial year, this Ministry will intimate the selection of new villages under the Adarsh Gram component.
-The admissible expenses for the component will be released after confirmation of eligibility of selected villages. - b.
-The Notional Allocation of funds under the 'Grant in Aid' component to the States/UT Governments will also be communicated before the beginning of the Financial Year. - c.
-The funds under the administrative head, after deducting admissible funds for the PMAGY Villages and projected requirement of DOSJE at Central level, would also be distributed in accordance to the fund allocation criteria defined for 'Grant-in-Aid component' at chapter 3. - d.
-The Government of India will release the first installment of grants at the beginning of the financial year under all components as per the conditions and quantum laid down in the respective chapter as well as after compliance of the conditions prescribed by the Ministry of Finance, Department of Expenditure, Government of India. - e.
-The second installment under the components would be released to the State Government/UT Administration-as per the conditions laid down in the respective chapter. - f.
-The States/UTs need to update the progress of implementation of the scheme in the Central web-portal and submit the details of unspent balance available alongwith the funds required during the financial year for taking up the activities in the already selected villages and approved projects.
-State is also required to submit the status of implementation, BE, RE and Expenditure under each component separately for the last three years and current year.
-States/UTs are also required to furnish the AWSC/SCSP data of the States/UTs and due utilization certificates in prescribed formats.
+- The first instalment of the central assistance for construction of Hostels by the State Governments/Union Territory Administrations as well as State University or Institutions would be released to the concerned State Government/Union Territory Administration on receipt of proposal through the designated portals and approval of the same by this Ministry. - d.
+The second instalment under the Hostel components would be released to the State Government/UT Administration as per the conditions laid down in the chapter 4. - e.
+The States/UTs need to update the progress of implementation of all the components of the scheme in the Central web-portal and submit the details of unspent balances available along with the funds required during the financial year for taking up the activities in the already selected villages and approved projects.
+State/UT is also required to submit the status of implementation, BE, RE and Expenditure under each component separately.
+They are also required to furnish the AWSC/SCSP data of the States/UTs and due utilization certificates in prescribed formats.